openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``gsettings.bbclass``
 =====================

-The ``gsettings`` class provides common functionality for recipes that need to install GSettings (glib) schemas.
+The :ref:`gsettings <ref-classes-gsettings>` class provides common functionality for recipes that need to install GSettings (glib) schemas.
 The schemas are assumed to be part of the main package.
 Appropriate post-install and post-remove (postinst/postrm) scriptlets are added to register and unregister the